You are here

 Prior to joining NIB, Ms. Hartley served as director of external affairs and general counsel for Blind Industries and Services of Maryland, an NIB associated nonprofit agency.
 Earlier in her career, Ms. Hartley participated in several entrepreneurial and small business ventures.

 A Certified Association Executive (CAE), Ms. Hartley received a Nonprofit Management Executive Certificate from the Georgetown University Center for Public & Nonprofit Leadership.
 She holds a Juris Doctorate from the University of Maryland School of Law, a Master of Business Administration from Salisbury University’s Perdue School of Business and a Bachelor of Business Administration from the University of Texas, El Paso.

 Ms. Hartley is a member of the Maryland State Bar, American Bar Association, Public Relations Society of America, American Society of Association Executives, Women in Government Relations and Leadership Greater Washington.
 She is a member of the World Blind Union’s Employment Working Group, which launched Project Aspiro, a career planning and employment website for people who are blind or partially sighted, service providers, friends, family and employers.
-Ms. Hartley serves as Governance Chair on the board of directors of DC Bilingual Public Charter School in Washington, D.C., and on the advisory council for the Rehabilitation Research and Training Center on Employment Outcomes for Individuals who are Blind or Visually Impaired, an initiative of the National Research and Training Center on Blindness and Low Vision at Mississippi State University.
+Ms. Hartley serves on the board of directors of the Alexandria, Virginia, Chamber of Commerce; on the board of directors of DC Bilingual Public Charter School in Washington, D.C.; and on the advisory council for the Rehabilitation Research and Training Center on Employment Outcomes for Individuals who are Blind or Visually Impaired, an initiative of the National Research and Training Center on Blindness and Low Vision at Mississippi State University.